LeslieDancey/FME_Desktop_Advanced/custom_transformers_and_loops.md

 What this will do is rename the old attribute (value) to an attribute called SpeciesX, where X is the number of the loop, plus one.
 We add one to the value so the attributes don’t start at zero!

 This will give us something like:

+- Species1: Oak
+- Species2: Cedar
+- Species3: Chestnut
+- Etc.

+In the Range Lookup Table,

+**13)** Run Workspace

+The custom transformer will now look something like this:

+You may want to edit the Output port parameters so the only attribute it outputs back to the workspace is Species@Evaluate(@Value(LoopCounter)+1).